woodser/monero-java/README.md

 ## How to Run This Library

-1. Clone the project repository: `git clone --recurse-submodules https://github.com/monero-ecosystem/monero-java.git`
+1. Clone the project repository: `git clone https://github.com/monero-ecosystem/monero-java.git`
 2. cd `monero-java`
 3. Install dependencies using Maven: `maven install`